 A lot of the foreign teachers we worked with talked about their huge fears using one, but we used them all the time and don’t think twice about it.
 You can even pay for your journey using WeChat!

 They’re cheap, quick and fun – sometimes it’s just interesting being in the various styles.
 Some only have a wind shield, some have doors.
 Some don’t have indicators, others have a reverse gear.
 It’s luck of the draw when we jump in, but for 60p a journey who cares!

-I know I mentioned this in a previous post but this is something I definitely wish I had known before arriving.
-All over the internet there are people talking about how perfect the children are because their Chinese teachers are so strict.
+All over the internet, there are people talking about how perfect the children are because their Chinese teachers are so strict.
 I have seen some teachers go so absolutely ballistic that I’ve been scared, as well as a few slaps and kicks here and there.

 The only time I was actually shocked about how quiet and lovely this particular class were being was when I put on some Christmas music and they started singing along as they drew Christmas trees – so cute!

 Read More: A Typical Day In The Life Of An ESL Teacher